microsoft/vscode-eslint/README.md

 From version 2.2.3 on forward odd minor or patch version numbers indicate an insider or pre-release.
 So versions `2.2.3`, `2.2.5` and `2.3.1` will all be pre-release versions. `2.2.10`, `2.4.10` and `3.0.0` will all be regular release versions.

+### Version 3.0.10 - release

+- Bump VS Code version to 1.90 to ensure NodeJS 20.

+### Version 3.0.8 - release

+- same as pre-release

 ### Version 3.0.5 - pre-release

 - Support for the new ESLint flat config files has improved.
 The following changes have been implemented: